Onboard Optimization and Learning: A Survey: Model Compression

-To reduce the communication overhead during onboard deployment, Itahara et al., \cite{itahara2021distillation} demonstrated semi-supervised federated learning with knowledge distillation that deducted 99\% communication cost while maintaining similar accuracy compared to benchmark via onboard local models’ outputs exchange between heterogeneous devices and optimizes local model.
+To reduce the communication overhead during onboard deployment, Itahara et al. \cite{itahara2021distillation} demonstrated semi-supervised federated learning with knowledge distillation that deducted 99\% communication cost while maintaining similar accuracy compared to the benchmark via onboard local models’ outputs exchange between heterogeneous devices and optimizes local models.
 This proposed approach adapted KD for onboard deployment by transferring global knowledge from a teacher model to client models using soft labels, allowing clients to learn generalized patterns despite non-IID data.
+However, recent studies reveal performance degradation concerns under severe non-IID conditions through selective self-distillation methods, which achieve only 53.37\% accuracy under extreme heterogeneity compared to 73.38\% under moderate non-IID settings \cite{he2022learning}.
+Similarly, in \cite{jin2022personalized}, lightweight deployment with FKD in non-IID settings observed 6.36\% performance degradation in CIFAR-100 when client number increased from 20 to 100, but outperformed non-IID FL baselines, such as FedProx \cite{li2020federated}, which catastrophically drops to 13.32\%.

-Moreover, Qu et al. \cite{qu2020quantization} demonstrated an adaptive quantized federated knowledge distillation approach for edge devices to address the bottleneck of communication cost and speed up model training while maintaining accuracy with 2\% of the original model size.
-Luo et al. \cite{luo2022keepedge} proposed KeedEdge with deep neural network (DNN) with 5.86\% improvement in the student model through knowledge distillation with 14\% model reduction aiming to lower complexity and latency for UAV positioning.
+Moreover, Qu et al. \cite{qu2020quantization} demonstrated an adaptive quantized federated knowledge distillation approach for edge devices to address the bottleneck of communication cost and achieved a target accuracy of 83.35\% with 30\% labelled data in CIFAR-10 and IMDb non-IID data.
+Luo et al. \cite{luo2022keepedge} proposed KeedEdge with a deep neural network (DNN) with 5.86\% improvement in the student model through knowledge distillation with 14\% model reduction, aiming to lower complexity and latency for UAV positioning.

 To address the challenges of heterogeneous computation, Qi et al. \cite{qi2022fedbkd} introduced bidirectional knowledge distillation to facilitate efficient and scalable onboard deployment for modulation classification in IoT-edge systems in federated learning framework.
 The proposed knowledge distillation approach of multi-teacher knowledge distillation, where the global network was regarded as a student network that unifies the heterogeneous knowledge from multiple teacher networks, enabled lightweight model updates by transferring essential insights between local and global models, minimizing communication costs and reducing memory and computational demands on devices.